“It’s just colic.”

-Anyone who’s uttered these words has clearly not experienced the exquisite wails of a baby who seems inconsolable for days on end.
+“It's just colic.”
+Anyone who's uttered these words clearly has not experienced the exquisite wails of a baby who seems inconsolable for days on end.

 Usually from a medical perspective, there’s nothing going on other than a screaming baby that may or may not have an upset tummy and doesn’t want to be put down.
 The extreme fussiness lasts for a few months, tops, and it may get better if you eliminate nearly every tasty food a nursing mom might crave.